Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

-Pavement condition data is collected using state-of-the-art imaging technology on over 4300 lane miles of pavement surface annually on most part of the roadway network, if not the entire network.
+Pavement condition data is collected using state-of-the-art imaging technology on more than 4,300 lane miles of pavement surface annually on most parts of the roadway network, if not the entire network.

 Maintenance strategies (or activities) are done in preparation for upcoming scheduled resurfacing and include the types of repairs listed below.

 Crack Sealing: Crack sealing is a maintenance technique of placing a sealant into roadway cracks to prevent water intrusion into the asphalt pavement.
 If the cracks go untreated, over a period of time, this undermines the pavement, causing additional crack failures.
 This will lead to the eventual failure of the paved area, making resurfacing, or reconstruction necessary at a much greater expense.

 Base Repair: The base repair strategy entails the removal of any distressed areas where the pavement is fractured and broken and is allowing water to weaken the subgrade under the roadway.
 Various methods are used to remove the distressed asphalt, such as backhoe and cold mill planers.
 Once it is removed, it's replaced with new asphalt.
 These repairs are accomplished prior to the scheduled resurfacing sometimes up to a year in advance.

 Skin patching: Low areas that are imperfections in the asphalt are patched with fine AC (asphalt concrete).
 Typically these depressions are small and have settled over time.
 This gives the street a patchwork appearance.
 These repairs are done during the warmer weather sometimes a year in advance but usually just prior to resurfacing.

 Resurfacing strategies include the techniques that are listed below.
 The appropriate resurfacing treatment for a roadway depends on the existing pavement condition.
 It is more cost effective to resurface a street before pavement deterioration becomes severe, requiring reconstruction.